Install Software and Create Modules

 Always use Python 3 — we no longer support Python 2 — and to just to be safe, specify the version when you run it: use “python3” or “pip3” instead of just “python” and “pip”.

-You can install Anaconda for yourself if you really need it.
+You can install Conda-Forge for yourself if you want the "conda" package tool.
 We’re hesitant to recommend it, as it breaks easily.
-You need to be very careful never to mix Anaconda packages with anything else.
-Always use Anaconda environments for anything you do.
+You need to be very careful never to mix conda packages with anything else.
+Always use conda environments for anything you do.

 Installing python programs